philwild/infosecdocs/docs/README.md

     > This may indicate that the InfoSec app has been disabled.
 Go to the `Manage Apps` menu and check the settings for the InfoSec app.
 Select the `Edit Properties` menu and enable the app if it has been disabled.

 ##Support

 * The InfoSec App for Splunk is built by [Splunk Works](https://splunkbase.splunk.com/apps/#/author/splunklabs) and is developer supported.
 More information on support can be found on [Splunkbase](https://splunkbase.splunk.com/app/4240/#/details).

-If you have issues and require some assistance post a question to [Splunk Answers](https://community.splunk.com) using the tag "[InfoSec App for Splunk](https://community.splunk.com/t5/tag/InfoSec%20App%20for%20Splunk/tg-p)" before contacting the developer.
+If you have issues and require some assistance post a question to [Splunk Answers](https://community.splunk.com) using the tag "[InfoSec App for Splunk](https://community.splunk.com/t5/tag/InfoSec%20App%20for%20Splunk/tg-p)" before directly contacting the developer.

 Get involved, try it out, ask questions, and make new friends!